bobkat-io/recipes/sweet/andes_mint_cookies.md

 > Adapted from [this recipe](http://allrecipes.com/recipe/16212/chocolate-mint-candies-cookies/)

 Note: this recipe has been halved.
-This makes about 24 cookies each with 1.5 tbsp of dough.
-Adjust accordingly if you want more or less cookies!
+This makes about 18 cookies each with 1.5 tbsp of dough.
+Adjust accordingly if you want more or less cookies - double it for 3 dozen cookies!

 ## Ingredients